istiakAHMEDsaad/job-portal-sdp-4/README.md

 git pull origin main
 ```

-- Optional :warning: ( Your local changes to the following files would be overwritten by merge) problem:
+- Optional :warning: ( Your local changes to the following files would be overwritten by merge `git fetch origin`) problem:

   - __Solve 1:__
   ```